ez-engines/ez-permissions/README.md

 **Please, do not use direct rails code like:** `Ez::Permissions::Permission.create(name: 'admin')`

-Instead you should use public api.
-You can extend you custom module with `API` mixin
+Instead you should use `Ez::Permissions` public API.
+Please, extend your custom module with `API` mixin
 ```ruby
 # Use engine facade methods
 Ez::Permissions::API